majid2851/ChangeTheme/README.md

 # ChangeTheme
-One of the best ways for creating Animation in android is to use MotionLayout in this project I used MotionLayout beside Jetpack compose to create a beautiful animation
+One of the best ways for creating Animation in Kotlin is to use MotionLayout in this project I used MotionLayout beside Jetpack compose to create a beautiful animation